 BetaShares S&P 500 Yield Maximiser Fund (Managed Fund) (ASX: UMAX)

-This strong performance is from mature businesses that have a strong, established market share, meaning returns could be more reliable.
+This strong performance is from businesses that have a strong, established market share, meaning returns could be more reliable.

-Are FAANG stocks safe for beginners?
+Are these stocks safe for beginners?

 What are the tax implications of purchasing international stocks?